Spigey/SuperOutput/README.md

 # License
 SuperOutput is licensed under the GNU Affero General Public License v3.0.
-See the LICENSE file for more details.
+See the <a href="https://github.com/localityyy/SuperOutput/blob/main/LICENSE" target="_black">LICENSE</a> file for more details.